-This is a statement of intent that demonstrates the Poultry Club of Great Britain commitment to safeguard and promote the welfare of children, young people and vulnerable adults.
+The Poultry Club of Great Britain, registered charity number 298415 is committed to safeguarding and promoting the welfare of children, young people and vulnerable adults.

-The vast majority of the members of the Poultry Club of Great Britain are well meaning and appropriate in their activity and behaviour and should not be fearful of working with children, young people and vulnerable adults.
-This policy is written to ensure the Poultry Club of Great Britain's activities are conducted in a way to protect children, young people and vulnerable adults, as well as the reputation of the Poultry Club of Great Britain, its secretary/treasurer, the board of trustees, paid staff, volunteers, agency staff, students or anyone operating on behalf of the Poultry Club of Great Britain.
+Members of the PCGB are well-meaning and appropriate in their activity and should not be fearful of working with children, young people and vulnerable adults.
+This policy is written to ensure this area of work is done in a way to protect both the children, young people and vulnerable adults.
+As well as the reputation of the PCGB and its General Secretary, the board of trustees, paid staff, volunteers, agency staff, students or anyone working on behalf of the PCGB.

-This policy applies to all staff; including the secretary/treasurer, the board of trustees, volunteers, agency staff, students or anyone working or operating on behalf of the Poultry Club of Great Britain.
+This policy applies to all staff; including the General Secretary, the board of trustees, volunteers, agency staff, students or anyone working on behalf of the PCGB.